 including at least two (2) Executive Committee members.
 A majority of votes is required to carry an action where a quorum is present, unless otherwise required by these bylaws or applicable state law.

 ARTICLE VIII.
-COMMITTEES
+VII COMMITTEES

+Section 1 Executive Committee

+A. Composition

+The Executive Committee shall consist of the Academy’s officers – President,

+Vice President, Secretary, Treasurer and Chief Delegate.

+B. Duties: Between meetings of the Board, the Executive Committee has the authority to take action consistent with established Section or Academy policies or decisions, and to take action on behalf of the Board in emergencies, reporting to the Board at its next succeeding meeting any action taken.

-Section 1: Standing Committees Finance Committee
+Section 1 2: Standing Committees Finance Committee